 Free Trees for Affected Residents

-posted over 3 years ago by Chris from Recovers
+posted almost 4 years ago by Chris from Recovers

 The City of Oklahoma City is partnering with the Tree Bank Foundation and OSU-OKC to host the “Great OKC Tree Give-Away.”

 Eight hundred free trees will be available to Oklahoma City residents who live in areas affected by the May storms through on-line or phone registration beginning October 9.
 The program is funded through a grant from the Houston-based Apache Foundation.

 This year’s tree give-away targets residents who lost trees in the storm-affected areas.
 The program is open only to citizens living inside the corporate limits of Oklahoma City.
 Having an Oklahoma City utilities bill is not a sole qualifier.

 Registration: Citizens who want a free tree must pre-register for one.
 Registration begins Wednesday, October 9 at 9 a.m. and will remain open as long as inventory lasts.
 There are two ways to register:

 - Oklahoma City citizens may go online to www.okc.gov/releaf and click on the registration link.